 - Bumper pads, stuffed toys, comforters, blankets and sleep positioners are not recommended.

-- If you use a mobile or toy bar, then remove it when your baby can push up on their hands and knees.
+- If using a mobile or toy bar, then remove it when the baby can push up on their hands and knees.

 - Use a fitted crib mattress

-- Do not harness or tie your baby in their bed.
+- Do not harness or tie a baby in their bed.